CyberSource/cybersource-plugins-commercetools/docs/Docker.md

 # Docker
-Docker is an open platform for developing, shipping, and running applications.
+Docker is an open platform for developing, shipping and running applications.
 It enables you to separate your applications from your infrastructure so you can deliver software quickly.

-By using Docker, image of Cybersource-Commercetools-Plugin can be created and run in various platforms wherever Docker is supported.
+By using Docker, image of Cybersource-Commercetools Extension can be created and run in various platforms wherever Docker is supported.

 Before using it, make sure to install Docker Desktop in the respective system.

 ## Building the Docker image
-  Navigate to the root directory of plugin and run the following command to build the Docker image
+  Navigate to the root directory of extension and run the following command to build the Docker image

   **_Note_**: Make sure to remove `node_modules` folder if it exists before building the image and ensure that Docker is running.